Kirtlington: Kirtlington Park

-In the Second World War the park was used as a Victory garden.
+In the Second World War the park was used as a victory garden.
 Kirtlington Park is licensed to hold civil weddings.

 Polo

 In 1926 Hubert Budgett founded the polo club after Major Deed, who had lived in Argentina, persuaded him to play the game.
 In 1954, after the Second World War, Hubert Budgett's son Alan reopened the club and added a second ground.
 By 2005 a sixth polo ground had been added.
 Famous players who started by playing at Kirtlington Park include Malcolm Borwick, Henry Brett, Robert Thame and Thor Gilje.

-Kirtlington Park polo school was founded in 1994.